HudsonLima/go-matrix/README.md

 GoMatrix

 ## Description
-It's a Golang API that process matrix within .csv files
+It's a Golang API that process matrix from a given .csv file

 ## URL